5 Habits For Success: How To Stay Motivated

 Use these habits to approach the tasks you don't enjoy or the surprises that life springs on you with more flexibility.
 Remove that all-or-nothing thinking when it comes to habit formation and achieving goals.

-If you miss a day or two, you've not ruined it all.
-You've already created some familiarity with the reps you've already done so you won't be ‘back at square one'.
-Just start again, and carry on.
+Remember, it's not all-or-nothing.
+If you miss a day or two, you've not failed.
+You're already building neural pathways every time you show up.
+So you won't be ‘back at square one'.
+Just start again from where you are, and carry on.

 Tools, Resources & Support